By Aiden Howie

 The Perfect Playlist

-Many people, myself included, need background noise to get anything done.
+Many people need background noise to get anything done.
 I always have music playing.
 Finding music that is enjoyable, but not too attention-grabbing, is important.
 Personally, I find movie soundtracks and music without lyrics calming and inspiring—perfect for working!
 Below is a list of female artists and bands with female members whose music I like to stream—some perform original songs and some do instrumental covers of well-known songs:

 Natural light is a great source of vitamin D and can help ward off seasonal depression.
 It’s also beneficial in improving quality of sleep, which is very helpful for busy business owners!
 Some easy ways to up your intake of natural light while working from home include adding mirrors to your workspace and painting or decorating with light colors, which are more reflective.
 Laura Engen Interior Design exemplifies the use of natural light in this client home office redesign project.
 Jungalow offers a unique and beautiful selection of framed mirrors, like the Teardrop Mirror.
 The Clare Color Genius from Clare Paint can help you find the perfect wall color for your space.